 Food is an integral part of the human experience.
 Sitting down to a meal is part of being human, and sharing good food with others connects us.
 It nourishes us and communicates identity, relationships, and values.

-After 18 months of fact-finding, Impact Justice’s Food in Prison Project team will soon release Eating Behind Bars: Ending the Hidden Punishment of Food in Prison—the first national investigation of its kind.
+After 18 months of fact-finding, Impact Justice’s Food in Prison Project team has released Eating Behind Bars: Ending the Hidden Punishment of Food in Prison—the first national investigation of its kind.
 This six-part report explores the inequities and troubling trends in prison food, centering the perspectives of people who have been incarcerated.
 It also examines food services policies and practices that affect more than 1.3 million people incarcerated in state prisons nationwide through original research.
 Eating Behind Bars shows how:

 - Incarcerated people are routinely humiliated by the experience of eating in prison, with both immediate and long-term consequences to physical and mental health.